samsquire/mazzle/docs/index.md

 ![pipeline-running](parallel-components.png)

-Notice how from the `vpc` component, dns, security, vault volume can all begin running when vpc has finished.
+Notice how dns, security, vault volume can all begin running at the same time.

 ## features